-c) Unmodeled elements of modeled contracts? [e.g., contingent business interruption, multiple locations, LAE, hazardous waste cleanup, bylaws, denial of access, debris removal, power outages, ECOs, XPL, ex gratia payments, etc.]

-d) Unmodeled classes? [e.g., retro, ILW, marine, offshore energy, aviation, etc.]

-5) Does the sponsor use detailed level models or aggregate level models for aggregation management?
+- winter storms), freeze in Europe, liquefaction in Japan, landslides from earthquakes in all regions, China earthquake, meteors, volcanoes, riots, etc.] - c) Unmodeled elements of modeled contracts? [e.g., contingent business interruption, multiple locations, LAE, hazardous waste cleanup, bylaws, denial of access, debris removal, power outages, ECOs, XPL, ex gratia payments, etc.] - d) Unmodeled classes? [e.g., retro, ILW, marine, offshore energy, aviation, etc.] - 5) Does the sponsor use detailed level models or aggregate level models for aggregation management?
 [Aggregate models like AIR CATRADER or RMS ALM run on data that does not contain property specific information.
 They use industry average assumptions about construction, occupancy, age, etc., or prorate an industry modeled loss based on the portfolio's exposure in a given region.
 Aggregate models may be appropriate if the exposure profile resembles that of industry averages, which means that the portfolio should contain a large number of risks and be well diversified.
 Detailed models like AIR CLASIC/2 or RMS DLM run on property-specific information inputted by the user.
 This information can include the address, property characteristics, property values, and policy details.
 A company may use detailed models for pricing but aggregate models for aggregation management.
 Tradeoff between the two types of models?
 Detailed models may take 2 days to run, aggregate models may take 2 hours.
-(Speed of underwriting can be an important differentiator in competitive markets.)]

-6) How is the overall annual Aggregate Exceedance Probability (AEP) curve for all perils and regions on a combined basis derived?
+(Speed of underwriting can be an important differentiator in competitive markets.)] - 6) How is the overall annual Aggregate Exceedance Probability (AEP) curve for all perils and regions on a combined basis derived?
 [Conservative way: Generate AEP curves (i.e., aggregate exposures) for individual peril-regions first, and then convolute those curves (using a simulation/DFA tool), assuming independence, to generate the overall AEP curve.
 Less conservative way: Aggregate all perils and regions simultaneously to derive the overall AEP curve.
 The former path is more conservative because it assumes, for example, that a Florida hurricane can wipe out half the limits on a treaty that has no reinstatements and then a subsequent earthquake can wipe out full limits on the same treaty, even though only half the limits would be available to cover the earthquake.
-It would also assume that a Florida hurricane can wipe out limits on a treaty in October (possible), a California earthquake can wipe out limits again in November (impossible unless there is a second reinstatement).]

-7) Follow-up question: how many simulation draws do you use to create the overall AEP curve?
+It would also assume that a Florida hurricane can wipe out limits on a treaty in September (possible), a California earthquake can wipe out reinstated limits on the same treaty in October (possible), and a Northeast hurricane can wipe out limits again in November (impossible unless there is a second reinstatement).] - 7) Follow-up question: how many simulation draws do you use to create the overall AEP curve?
 [It is important that there be enough draws to capture extremely infrequent events.
 Something north of 250,000 draws may be reasonable.]